Short-handed Florida stuns No. 6 Tennessee 75-49 - WTMJ

 AP Sports Writer

-Tre Mann chipped in 12 points for the Gators, who got unexpected help from several bench guys to offset being without three of their best four players.
-Guard Scottie Lewis (COVID-19 protocols) and forward Colin Castleton (ankle) missed the game.
+Tre Mann chipped in 12 points for Florida, which got unexpected help from several bench guys to offset being without guard Scottie Lewis (COVID-19 protocols) and forward Colin Castleton (ankle).

 The Volunteers (10-2, 4-2) had a woeful shooting performance and were equally ineffective on the other end.
 Florida, which spent the last month slowly tweaking its offense to overcome the loss of standout forward Keyontae Johnson — who collapsed on the court in early December and is likely out for the season — pounded Tennessee inside.